tuyetnguyenfl/dev-golf/docs/README.md

 # dev-golf
-# Hello Web Application
+# Hello Friend Web Application

 ## Description

-A simple web application that asks the user for their name and displays a personalized greeting and then user can search info in this web.
+A simple web application that asks the user for their name and displays a personalized greeting and then user can search available info in this web.

 ## Technologies